 Normally, the roof is kept clamped on the body by two small lugs which are embedded in the mortises of the intercom beads.

-For the handles, I used ø 0,4 mm (used!) guitar string bended with a template. ø 0.5 mm holes are drilled with a template retrieved from the Coral VTU LS Models cars.
-This template must be machined to let the handle stump molded with the body pass through.
+For the handles, I used ø 0.4 mm (used!) guitar string bended with a template. ø 0.5 mm holes are drilled with a template retrieved from the Coral VTU LS Models cars.
+This template must be machined to let the handle stump moulded with the body pass through.
 Indeed, I leave these in place: removing them could damage the body and would require painting resumptions.